chaos-mesh/chaos-mesh/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: "\U0001F41B Bug Report"
-about: Something isn't working as expected
+about: Something NOT works as expected, and I could provide the Minimal Reproducible Example.

 ---